BradHutchings/Mmojo-Server-v2/docs/001-Table-of-Contents.md

 ### [400.
 Build Mmojo Server](400-Build-Mmojo-Server.md)
 Build Mmojo Server executables.

 - [401.
-Update Local Mmojo Server Repo](401-Update-Local-Mmojo-Server-Repo.md) - Make sure you have the latest instructions and scripts.
+Update Environment](401-Update-Environment.md) - Make sure you have the latest instructions and scripts.
 - [402.
 Prepare to Build](402-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
 - [403.
-Build CPU Debug](403-Build-CPU-Debug.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platformm that can be used to test features and changes.
+Build Debug](403-Build-Debug.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platformm that can be used to test features and changes.
 - [404.
-Build CPU Release](404-Build-CPU-Release.md) - Build an optimized `mmojo-server` for the CPU of the build environment platformm.
+Build APE](404-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
 - [405.
-Build APE](405-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build CPU](405-Build-CPU.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform.
+- [406.
+Build CUDA](406-Build-CUDA.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform with CUDA GPU support.
+- [407.
+Build Vulkan](407-Build-Vulkan.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform with Vulkan GPU support.

 ---
 ### [500.
 Package Mmojo Server](500-Package-Mmojo-Server.md)
-**Not stubbed yet.**
+Package Mmojo Server for distribution and deployment.

+- [501.
+Package APE](501-Package-APE.md) - Package Mmojo Server as an Actual Portable Executable (APE) file, which can run on several operating systems spanning x86_64 and aarch64 (ARM64) arcitectures.
+- [502.
+Package zip](502-Package-zip.md) - Package Mmojo Server as a `.zip` file that can be unzipped into a directory containing the Mmojo Server executable and supporting files.
+- [503.
+Package SEA](503-Package-SEA.md) - Package Mmojo Server as a Self-Extracting Application (SEA) file, that extracts its support files on first run.

 ---
 [MIT License](/LICENSE)<br/>